 3.7 Compliance With Laws.
-Such Seller is in compliance with each Law of any Governmental Entity applicable to it and related to the Assets, or by which the Assets are bound, except for any default or violation that would not have a Material Adverse Effect.
-As of the Closing Date,such Seller shall possess all governmental licenses, permits, rights-of-way, and approvals necessary for the ownership and operation of the Assets.
+Seller is in compliance with each Law of any Governmental Entity applicable to it and related to the Assets, or by which the Assets are bound, except for any default or violation that would not have a Material Adverse Effect.
+As of the Closing Date, Seller shall possess all governmental licenses, permits, rights-of-way, and approvals necessary for the ownership and operation of the Assets.

 3.8 Environmental Matters.